keithyw/kyw_rpg/docs/CHARACTER_CREATION_FLOW.md

 - Roll for stats (base random number for each stat + race/subrace modifiers as well as class minimums)
 - Bonus roll for points to distribute/customize their attributes further
 - Add/Modify skills (some skills will be innate based on race/subrace/class/subclass).
 Classes and races will determine what available skills a character can choose from.
 We will need to determine a starting number of skill points that can be distributed.
+See Skill Section for details on how a character can choose skills or be automatically granted them on start.
 - Choose a portrait.
 At this stage, there are no portraits but assume that these are simple sprites or other image files.
 Gender, Race and Class will determine the available portraits.
 - Naming the character